Eden (Everything but the Girl album): Background and release

 In the time between recording and releasing Eden, Thorn and Watt opened themselves to new influences, mostly The Smiths, with whom they became close.
 "Never Could Have Been Worse" (the b-side to "Each and Every One") showed this influence in sound and lyrics.
 This was part of the band's following two singles.

 "Mine" was released only four weeks after Eden, and marked a departure from the album's themes and sound, with Thorn singing about a single mother and gender politics involved in surnames.
 It reached No. 58 in the UK Singles Chart.
-"Native Land", which featured Smith's Johnny Marr in harmonica, only reached to No. 73.
-Although these weren't included in Eden, they did make the US only album Everything but the Girl.
+"Native Land", which featured Smiths Johnny Marr on harmonica, only reached to No. 73.
+Although these weren't included in Eden, they did make the USA-only album Everything but the Girl.

 Critical reception

 Eden was met with critical acclaim and NME ranked it number 20 among the "Albums of the Year" for 1984.

+In May 1984, the album and the single "Each and Every One" were reviewed by three panellists on the BBC2 programme, 8 Days a Week.
+George Michael stated that he liked the single and loved Tracey Thorn's "beautiful voice", and added that "Plain Sailing" was his favourite track of hers.
+Morrissey stated that he did not like the single, but that he liked "at least half of the album".
+He added that he thought "Another Bridge" from the album "is really quite spectacular".
+Tony Blackburn stated that he liked the bossa nova rhythm of the single, which he described as "an old sound come back again".

 By 2012, Eden had sold around 500,000 copies.
 Eden was reissued in 2012 as a remastered two-disc deluxe set by Edsel Records.